-- 1.1.1 Restricting or prohibiting uses which are dangerous to health, safety, and property due to water or erosion or flood heights or velocities; - 1.1.2 Requiring that uses vulnerable to floods, including facilities which serve such uses, be protected against flood damage at the time of initial construction. - 1.1.3 Controlling the alteration of natural floodplain, stream channels and natural protective barriers which help accommodate or channel flood waters; - 1.1.4 Controlling filling, grading, dredging, and other development which may increase flood damage; and - 1.1.5 Preventing or regulating the construction of flood barriers which shall unnaturally divert flood waters or which may increase flood hazards in other areas. - 1.1.6 Prohibiting man-made alteration of sand dunes which would increase potential flood damage.
+- 1.1.1 Restricting or prohibiting uses which are dangerous to health, safety, and property due to water or erosion or flood heights or velocities; - 1.1.2 Requiring that uses vulnerable to floods, including facilities which serve such uses, be protected against flood damage at the time of initial construction. - 1.1.3 Controlling the alteration of natural floodplain, stream channels and natural protective barriers which help accommodate or channel flood waters: - 1.1.4 Controlling filling, grading, dredging, and other development which may increase flood damage; and - 1.1.5 Preventing or regulating the construction of flood barriers which shall unnaturally divert flood waters or which may increase flood hazards in other areas.